-Many people today are choosing to shoot low budget projects with digital SLRs.
+Many people today are choosing to shoot low budget projects with DSLRs.
 With their shallow depth of field these often provide a nicer look than conventional low cost digital video cameras and are very affordable.

 You should keep in mind however that although the depth of field is similar to film, these cameras still have the limited tonal range of digital video and their image still looks like video.
 Highlights are still very limited and tend to white out very quickly like most digital cameras.
 Aliasing can be a problem since their chips are not designed for shooting video and extensive digital processing has to take place for them to do it.
 Audio capabilities are often limited, so it is usually best to record sound separately and use a slate to sync.
-SLRs are also not very well designed for handheld shooting or shooting outdoors.
+DSLRs are also not very well designed for handheld shooting or shooting outdoors.
 The viewfinder does not work when shooting video and you have to rely on the small screen on the back or a separate monitor.
 Connecting a monitor often disables the built in viewing screen.
-Video clips are limited to about 10 minutes (due to camera overheating) so they are not great for recording live events or conferences etc.
+Video clips are limited to about 10-30 minutes (due to camera overheating) so they are not great for recording live events or conferences etc.

-If you are considering shooting with a digital SLR I have one of the best.
-My Panasonic GH5 4k digital camera with top mounted audio unit shoots superior 4k or 1080p digital without the aliasing or design problems of other digital SLRs.
-Designed to shoot native 4k video this fully professional digital camera provides all the features you would expect in a video camera and it’s large chip provides the shallow depth of field everyone wants.
+If you are considering shooting with a DSLR I have 2 better options.
+My Panasonic GH5 and Sony A7r2 mirrorless digital camera with top mounted audio units shoot superior 4k or 1080p digital without the aliasing or design problems of typical DSLRs.
+Designed to shoot native 4k video these fully professional digital camera provides all the features you would expect in a video camera and their large chip provides the shallow depth of field everyone wants.
 Both shoot great looking footage right out of camera or can shoot log for color grading later.
-The GH5 features 4:2:2 10 bit video at up to 400Mbps and 1080p 4:2:2 10 bit at up to 200Mbps.
-It also features V-log and Hybrid Log gamma to take advantage of the cameras full tonal range of about 12 stops.
-Please see digital package for full details.
+The GH5 features 4:2:2 10 bit video and Hybrid log gamma and Vlog and high bit rates up to 400Mbps.
+The Sony has a larger (Super 35 or full frame) sensor and Sony’s excellent Cine 4 look as well as SLog2.